hnanhtuan/selectiveConvFeatures_ACMMM_reproducibility/README.md

 The code include:
 - The Yael library (obtained from the website https://gforge.inria.fr/frs/?group_id=2151) A copy of this library is included in 'tools' folder.
+- MatConvNet and VlFeat libraries, a script to automatically install these libraries is included in 'tools/'.

 Usage
 =============